codefellows-seattle-javascript-401d21/17-bearer-auth/lab-karen/README.md

 __PORT__ In these examples, the PORT=4000.

 __Server Endpoints__
-*/api/v1/signup*
+*/api/v1/gallery*
 POST request
-the client should pass the username and password in the body of the request the server should respond with a token (generated using jwt) the server should respond with 400 Bad Request to a failed request
+pass data as stringifed JSON in the body of a post request to create a new resource

-*/api/signin*
+*/api/v1/gallery/:id*
 GET request
-the client should pass the username and password to the server using a Basic: authorization header the server should respond with a token for authenticated users the server should respond with 401 Unauthorized for non-authenticated users
+pass the id of a resource though the url endpoint to req.params to fetch a resource PUT request pass data as stringifed JSON in the body of a put request to update a resource DELETE request pass the id of a resource though the url endpoint (using req.params) to delete a resource

 **Running tests**